Access to Science

 Former students on the programme have progressed onto a wide range of courses such as zoology, marine biology, biochemistry, dietetics, physics etc. at a broad range of universities in the UK.

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
-Most degree courses now require L2 in Maths and English e.g. GCSEs at grade C (or new grading 9-4 for GCSE Maths and English) in addition to the Access diploma.
+Most degree courses now require L2 in Maths and English e.g. GCSEs at grade 9 - 4 (A* - C), in addition to the Access diploma.

-Please note: you will need GCSE Maths grade C and GCSE English at C as a minimum (or new grading 9-4) before applying for this course.
+Please note: you will need GCSE Maths and GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this course.

 Please research HE requirements very carefully.
 A STRONG COMMITMENT IS NEEDED AS THE COURSE IS VERY INTENSIVE.